mintybubblegum/ecoOnWheels/README.md

 ***

 ## Next Steps
-- Add carousel of featured trips
 - Establish pagination order
-- Implement user management and roles associated with each role
+- Implement trip management in the user's profile
-- Display unavailable past trips
+- Display unavailable trips by occupancy
 - Send confirmation email of booked trips
-- Adjust CSS styles
 - Dropdown of destination images
 - Checkbox in preferences
-- Radio button to add trip to slider
+- Star button functionality to add trip to slider
-- Validate forms with regular expressions
+- Toogle button "booking" and "unbooking"